go-risk-it/go-risk-it/docs/progress.md

 **Server: Architecture**
 - [ ] Figure out how to split code in packages
-- [ ] Figure out if we need a dependency injection framework
 - [ ] Figure out how to determine whose turn it is in a game

 **Server: Deserialization**